How Do We Minimize Fear?

-Fear Free℠ techniques take your pet’s emotional needs into account, not just their physical needs.
-We will be observing your pet’s body language to guide which techniques we use.
+We will be observing your pet’s body language to guide which techniques we use to help minimize any anxiety, stress, and fear.
 These may include using species specific pheromones, Harp Enrichment Therapy music, tossing treats to your pet, positioning ourselves at a distance or facing away from your pet, not making eye contact, and gentle and respectful restraint techniques to minimize any fear, anxiety, and stress your pet may be feeling.

-Some signs of fear, anxiety, and stress can include:
+Some signs of anxiety, stress, and fear can include:

 - Whale eye (showing the whites of their eyes) or looking away